-Students who are enrolled at Thomas Edison State University can earn 3-4 transfer credits for each of the Saylor Direct courses that are recommended for credit by ACE and NCCRS.
+Students who enroll at Thomas Edison State University can earn credit for any Saylor Direct credit courses that fit their degree programs, both at the Bachelor’s and Associate’s Degree level.

 Saylor Academy courses and their matching TESU courses are listed below.

 We strive to keep this list up to date, but there may be newer Saylor Direct Credit courses not listed here.
 We recommend checking with your advisor to find out how all of our credit courses can be used at TESU.

 |BIO101: Introduction to Molecular and Cellular Biology||BIO-101 Introductory Biology (equivalent)|